amit2103/azure-createvm-with-nsg-and-disk-sample/README.md

 To run this sample:

 We need to set the environment variable `AZURE_AUTH_LOCATION` with the full path for an auth file.
 See [how to create an auth file](https://github.com/Azure/azure-libraries-for-net/blob/master/AUTH.md).
+There are certain points where a key press is needed to proceed this allows us to check the configuration in portals and RDP into the Windows instance if needed.
+Simply press any key to proceed.